 In another approach to commitment-based strategic behaviour in the context of the PGG (Han et al., 2017a), we consider a different set of strategies, envisaging that a restriction measure may not always be possible as it is both costly and takes additional effort to implement.
-Namely, we consider that before engaging in a group venture agents often secure prior commitments from other members of the group and based on the level of participation (i.e. how many group members commit) they can then decide whether or not it is worthwhile to join the group effort (Nesse 2011; Cherry and McEvoy, 2013).
-This approach is inspired in that many group ventures can be launched only when the majority or a minimum of the participants do commit to contribute to a common good
+Namely, we consider that before engaging in a group venture agents often secure prior commitments from other members of the group, and based on the level of participation (i.e. how many group members commit) they can then decide whether or not it is worthwhile to join the group effort (Nesse 2011; Cherry and McEvoy, 2013).
+This approach is inspired in that many group ventures can be launched only when the majority of the participants do commit to contribute to a common good.
+Furthermore, while some international agreements require ratification by all parties before entering into force, most (especially global treaties) require some minimum less than the total number of negotiating countries.

 We have shown that arranging prior commitments while imposing a minimal participation when interacting in groups can help ensure agents' cooperative behaviour.
-Namely, our results have shown that if the cost of arranging the commitment is sufficiently small compared to the cost of cooperation, commitment-arranging behaviours is frequent, leading thereby to a high level of cooperation in the population.
+Namely, our results have shown that if the cost of arranging the commitment is sufficiently small compared to the cost of cooperation, commitment arranging behaviours is frequent, leading thereby to a high level of cooperation in the population.
 Moreover, an optimal participation level emerges depending both on the dilemma at stake and on the cost of arranging the commitment.
-The harsher the common good dilemma is, and the costlier it becomes to arrange the commitment, then the more participants should explicitly commit to the agreement to ensure the success of the joint venture
+Namely, the harsher the common good dilemma is, and the costlier it becomes to arrange the commitment, then the more participants should explicitly commit to the agreement to ensure the success of the joint venture.
+Furthermore, considering that commitment deals may last for more than one encounter, we evince that longer-lasting commitments require a greater strictness upon fake committers than shorter ones.

-In yet another approach to commitment-based strategic behaviour in the context of the PGG (Han et al., 2017b), we consider that agents can delegate the commitment arrangement and participation monitoring processes in the above-described approaches, to a (beneficiary or non-costly) central authority or institution.
+In yet another approach to commitment-based strategic behaviour in the context of the PGG (Han et al., 2017b), we consider that agents can delegate the commitment arrangement and participation monitoring processes in the above-described approaches, to a (beneficiary or noncostly) central authority or institution.
 The institution may itself benefit from improving the level of cooperation in the population or the social welfare (e.g. public transportation arranged by government, international agreements supported by the UN, crowd-sourcing systems) (Nesse 2011; Cherry and McEvoy, 2013).
 It may also profit directly from this joint activity by requesting a fee from all committed players in order to provide the service.
-We have shown that this centralised approach to arranging commitments out-performs the described (personalised) commitment strategy.
-By having a centralised party to help arrange commitment free-riding issue that prevented the personalized approach to achieve full cooperation (Han et al., 2013a, 2017a).
-We have shown that the participation level plays a crucial role in the decision of whether an agreement should be formed; namely, it needs to be stricter in the centralized system for the agreement to be formed; however, once it is done right, it is much more beneficial in terms of the level of cooperation as well as the attainable level of social welfare.
+We have shown that this centralised approach to arranging commitments outperforms the described (personalised) commitment strategy.
+By having a centralised party to help arrange commitments from the group members instead of leaving it to them to have the initiative, it removes the commitment free-riding issue that prevented the personalized approach to achieve full cooperation (Han et al., 2013a, 2017a).
+As such, it provides a more efficient mechanism for dealing with commitment free-riders, that is those who are not willing to bear the cost of arranging commitments whilst enjoying the overall benefits provided by the paying commitment proposers.
+We have shown that the participation level plays a crucial role in the decision of whether an agreement should be formed; namely, it needs to be more strict in the centralized system for the agreement to be formed; however, once it is done right, it is much more beneficial in terms of the level of cooperation as well as the attainable level of social welfare.